Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 We tested the significance of the differences in the two experimental results, using Wilcoxon's signed rank tests.
-3A{The error and selection rates from \tabref{tab:Error and Selection Rates Comparison} are converted into the Pareto ranks of respective algorithms.
-The ranks of the REPS and each baseline algorithm over all datasets are compared} with the alternative hypothesis that the average for REPS is smaller.
-For comparing the FSR errors, the values from the adjacent, corresponding columns in \tabref{tab:Comparison of FSR Error Rates} were taken and tested, respectively.
+The Pareto-ranks of respective algorithms based {the error and selection rates from \tabref{tab:Error and Selection Rates Comparison} were compared with that of REPS with the alternative hypothesis that the average for REPS is smaller.} For comparing the FSR errors, the values from the adjacent, corresponding columns in \tabref{tab:Comparison of FSR Error Rates} were taken and tested, respectively.

 The summary of the tests are shown in \tabref{tab:Comparison of Means and Signed Rank Test Results}.
 The first and the second rows show the $p$-values from the comparisons of the Pareto-ranks and the FSR errors, respectively.
 In the Pareto-ranks comparison test, the null hypotheses for all baselines but SSMA can be rejected with a high confidence.
 For the comparison of FSR errors, the null hypotheses for baselines other than SSMA and RMHC can be rejected with a high confidence.
 SSMA and RMHC were two best algorithms in \cite{Garcia:2012:PSN:2122272.2122582}, which indicates that REPS has a significant advantage against many prototype selection algorithms and is competitive with the state-of-the-art.